ai-solution-eng/blueprints/nvidia-blueprint-vss/2.2.4-8b/README.md

-# Nvidia Video Search and Summarization Agent Helm Chart
+# Nvidia Video Search and Summarization Agent Helm Chart with 8b model
 This Helm chart deploys the Nvidia Video Search and Summarization Agent Blueprint https://github.com/NVIDIA-AI-Blueprints/video-search-and-summarization and its associated services on HPE PCAI environments in an adpated variation using a local 8b Llama model instead of 70b.

 ## Prerequisites